joshuaslate/convert-proto-to-ts/README.md

 ## Configuration

-To further configure the CLI, create a file called `.proto_to_ts_config.js` at your project root.
+To further configure the CLI, create a file called `.proto_to_ts_config.js` at your project root with a default export matching the following type.
 The available options are below.

 ```typescript
 interface Config {